koinos/koinos-docs/docs/nodes/block-production.md

 2. preserve logs and transaction evidence without exposing the key;
 3. generate a replacement key on a hardened host with restrictive permissions;
 4. verify its public key through a second channel;
-5. use the current PoB ABI/CLI to re-register deliberately;
+5. re-register deliberately through the current PoB ABI and CLI;
 6. confirm the new association from an independent endpoint;
 7. start with the replacement key and verify a canonical block;
-8. revoke access to and securely retire old key copies according to policy.
+8. revoke access to and securely retire old key copies.

-Re-registration is itself an on-chain authority change.
-Store an encrypted recovery generation and rehearse this sequence before an incident.
+Re-registration is an on-chain authority change.
+Store an encrypted recovery generation and rehearse the operational sequence before an incident.